-Every 12 months after you assign your Ticket to Work to an EN, we must decide if you are making the expected progress toward your vocational goal.
-SSA look at progress such as completing certain educational goals or getting and keeping a job.
-SSA refers to this as a "Timely Progress Review".
+Every 12 months after you assign your Ticket to Work to an EN, SSA must decide if you are making the expected progress toward your vocational goal.
+SSA looks at progress such as completing certain educational goals or getting and keeping a job.
+SSA refers to this as a “Timely Progress Review.”

 Can I use the Ticket to Work Program if I am self-employed?

-Yes, however we cannot count self-employment income (SEI) until we receive IRS data showing earnings for the closed tax year or until the beneficiary has reported earnings evidence and it has been verified by SSA.
-Then to receive an incentive you must have earned over SGA for the year.
+Yes, however, we can’t count self-employment income (SEI) until we receive IRS data showing earnings for the closed tax year or until the beneficiary has reported earnings evidence, and it has been verified by SSA.
+Then, to receive a support payment, you must have earned over SGA for the year.

 What is EXR - Expedited Reinstatement?

 You are eligible if you are an SSDI or SSI beneficiary who:

 - Stopped receiving benefits because of earnings from work,